swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 name.
 Directories can be specified using either a *relative* path a full *path*.
 The directories on the computer are arranged into a hierarchy.
 The full path tells you where a directory is in that hierarchy.
 Navigate to the home directory.
-Now, enter the `pwd` command and you should see:
+Type 'cd'.
+Now, enter the `pwd` command and you should see something like:

     /home/swc
+    /Users/USERNAME

 which is the full name of your home directory.
 This tells you that you are in a directory called `swc`, which sits inside a directory called